NoMoreRoads/NoMoreRoads/README.md

 My name is Zach Lesher (he/him) and I am a data scientist-in-training!
 Nice to meet you!

-I am passionate about low-carbon cities, music, and anime & manga.
+I am passionate about low-carbon cities and music.
 The projects you see here will likely reflect those interests in some fashion!

 I am currently working on a project using user-generated data from the media cataloging service [AniList](https://anilist.co) to predict the target demographic of a piece of media.